-Registration opening soon.
+Registration is now open.
 To register please click here.

 Workshop 2.
 Wastewater Environmental Surveillance for Control of Infectious Diseases